 16. White-fronted Capuchin Monkey

 White-fronted Capuchin monkeys are the smallest of the Capuchin species.
 Capuchins are often the monkeys used in Hollywood movies.
 Native to South America, these small monkeys spend their day foraging.
-They eat fruits, eggs, and small animals.
+They eat fruits, eggs, and small animals like frogs or birds.

 17. Tapanuli Orangutans

 Tapanuli Orangutans are native to Asia living in Indonesia.
-These Orangutans enjoy spending much of their time high up in the trees, eating fruits, sap, insects, caterpillars, and even pinecones.
-Tapanuli Orangutans are solitary animals, only see together when they have young.
+These Orangutans enjoy spending much of their time high up in the trees, eating fruits, sap, insects, caterpillars, and seedpods.
+Tapanuli Orangutans are solitary animals, only seen together when they have young.

 18. Spider Monkey